Symbian9/qmapshack-doc-wiki/DocGisHowToRouting.md

 Repeat the steps for all waypoints your route is desired to pass.

 Use **shift-<click>** or **ctrl-<click>** to select some or all of your waypoints in the project.
 Be sure to select at least two waypoints and no other objects.
-In the context menue (right mouse button), select "Create Route".
+In the context menu (right mouse button), select "Create Route".

 ![rte_create.png](https://bitbucket.org/repo/L5qerE/images/541772100-rte_create.png)